noahcs2002/programming-tutorials/README.md

 ## Use
 Each unit will have a folder.
 For example, `1-Programming-Basics` is all the code relevant to the first unit, covering the basics of programming.
 There should be 5 total folders and this file in the repository.
 If you are looking for a quick glance at a solution, feel free to just poke around!
 You can go through this just like a normal file explorer, click around and see some files.
 However, if you have Git installed on your machine (which I cover in module 4) then you can *clone* this repository and see all the code, and run it for yourself.
-ALternatively, you can **download a zip folder version of this repo for a more up-close look**.
+Alternatively, you can **download a zip folder version of this repo for a more up-close look**.

 ## Content Outline
 1. Programming Basics